Understand the Future Customer Journey

 - The patient’s wearables transmit data wirelessly to artificial intelligence software that combines this data from that of thousands of other patients to make a diagnosis.

 - A 3D printer in the ambulance prints a stent for the operation, customised for this patient.

 - Medical supplies are delivered by an autonomous drone, so the hospital doesn’t have to store and manage inventory.

-- After surgery, the patient uses an ECG app on their phone to take regular ECGs, which alert the cardiologist to any potential problems.
+- After surgery, the patient uses an ECG app on their phone (or even their Fitbit or Apple Watch) to monitor their heart and alert the cardiologist of any potential problems.